 5. Make sure you have technical help near

 Even though you’ve tested everything, some things might go wrong right before or during your launch—software can break, nasty events can occur, so it’s best to have someone to rely on in such moments.

 It can be a friend, or someone recommended to you who can jump in and patch things up in the event something fails.
 They should be aware of when you are launching your website to respond and take action quickly.
-If this option is not within your reach, you can choose a reliable hosting and WordPress theme provider such as we are because customer assistance should be enough for most cases.
+If this option is not within your reach, you can choose a reliable hosting and WordPress theme provider because customer assistance should be enough for most cases.